 Weight: Though it varies from one person to another, the mammary gland usually weighs between 500 to 1000 grams each.

 Extent: The vertical extension of the mammary gland is from the second rib to the sixth rib.
 The horizontal extension is from the lateral sternal border to the mid-axillary line.
 A significant part of the organ lies in the superficial fascia.
-A portion of the breast called axillary tail (of Spence) pierces into the deep fascia and extends to axilla at the level of the third rib.
+A portion of the breast called axillary tail (of Spence) pierces into the deep fascia and extends to the axilla up to the third rib level.

 Deep relations: Deep to the mammary gland tissue is a retro mammary space of loose areolar tissue, which gives free mobility to the mammary gland.
 Below it is the fascia (pectoral fascia), which covers the pectoralis muscle.
 Other muscles that lie partly underneath the mammary gland are the serratus anterior muscle and the external oblique muscle of the abdomen.

-The study of the mammary gland is best by dividing into four quadrants by a vertical and a horizontal, imaginary line passing through the nipple.
+The mammary gland is best studied by dividing into four quadrants by a vertical and a horizontal, imaginary line passing through the nipple.
 The four quadrants are upper lateral, upper medial, lower medial, and lower lateral quadrants.

-The structure of the mammary gland is divided into three parts, which include the skin, the parenchyma, and the stroma.
+The mammary gland structure is divided into three parts: the skin, the parenchyma, and the stroma.

 Skin: It consists of a nipple and areola.

-Parenchyma – The glandular tissue of the mammary gland is made up of branching ducts and terminal secretory lobules.
+Parenchyma – The mammary gland's glandular tissue is made up of branching ducts and terminal secretory lobules.
 There are 15 to 20 lobes, and a lactiferous duct drains each of them.
 These ducts enlarge to form the lactiferous sinus before they open separately into the nipple.
 The milk is collected in the lactiferous sinuses and let out on the suckling of the baby.
 The lactiferous ducts are arranged radially in the nipple.
 Hence the surgeon needs to take radial incisions to avoid cutting through multiple lactiferous ducts.

 Stroma - This is the supporting framework of the breast around the parenchyma.

 Till puberty, the development of breasts is minimal and comparable in both the sexes.
-At puberty, under the influence of spurting estrogen and growth hormones, the breast develops faster in females with a massive development of adipose tissue which gives smooth contour to the breasts.
-Similarly, in early pregnancy, the breast rapidly increases in size due to the increase in the parenchymal growth and branching in the ductal system.
-These changes are due to the surge in estrogen, and progesterone hormones.
+At puberty, under the influence of spurting estrogen and growth hormones, the breast develops faster in females with the massive development of adipose tissue, which gives smooth contour to the breasts.
+Similarly, in early pregnancy, the breast rapidly increases in size due to increased parenchymal growth and branching in the ductal system.
+These changes are due to the surge in estrogen and progesterone hormones.
 Secretory alveoli start developing at duct terminals and get surrounded by connective tissue.
 In the later stages of pregnancy, these alveoli are filled with milk under the influence of prolactin.
 After lactation ends, the secretory alveoli start shrinking and decrease in number and size and subsequently disappear.
 But the mammary gland never returns to the pre-pubertal stage.
-In later stages of life, especially after menopause, the breast shows severe regression in size and almost atrophies with a drop in the level of circulating estrogen.
+In later stages of life, especially after menopause, the breast shows severe regression in size and almost atrophies with a drop in circulating estrogen level.

-The mammary gland develops from the embryonic Milk Ridge (Milk line) between fourth to the sixth week of intra-uterine life.
+The mammary gland develops from the embryonic Milk Ridge (Milk line) between the fourth and sixth weeks of intra-uterine life.
 It is an ectodermal thickening extending from the axilla to the inguinal region.
-In animals, several mammary glands develop along this ridge, but in the case of the humans, most of the ridge regress and degenerates entirely except for a small part in the pectoral region, which develops as breasts.
+In animals, several mammary glands develop along this ridge, but in the case of humans, most of the ridge regress and degenerates entirely except for a small part in the pectoral region, which develops as breasts.
 This area develops into mammary buds and sends off 15 to 20 solid cords.
-These cords grow in underlying mesenchyme evolving into lactiferous ducts and branches.
+These cords grow in underlying mesenchyme, evolving into lactiferous ducts and branches.
 They later canalize under the influence of maternal sex hormones.
 The surrounding mesenchyme contributes to the development of fibrous connective tissue and fat.
-The ectoderm thickens to form nipple and areola.
+The ectoderm thickens to form the nipple and areola.